Turkey arrests building contractors 6 days after quakes

 Turkey’s health minister, Fahrettin Koca, posted a video of a young girl in a navy blue jumper who was rescued.
 “Good news at the 150th hour.
 Rescued a little while ago by crews.
 There is always hope!” he tweeted.

+Rescue workers pulled out a man in Antakya, hours after hearing voices from beneath the rubble.
+Workers said the man, who appeared to be in his late 20s or 30s, was one of nine still trapped in the building.
+But when asked whether he knew of any other survivors, he said he hadn’t heard any voices for three days.

+The man weakly waved his hand as he was passed hand to hand on a stretcher as workers applauded and chanted, “God is great!”

+A team of German and Turkish relief workers rescued an 88-year-old woman alive from rubble in Kirikhan, German news agency dpa reported.
 The efforts of a team of Italian and Turkish rescuers also paid off when they removed a 35-year-old man from the wreckage in the hard-hit city of Antakya.
-The man, Mustafa Sarigul, appeared to be unscathed as he was being transported on a stretcher to an ambulance, private NTV television reported.
+Mustafa Sarigul, appeared to be unscathed as he was transported on a stretcher to an ambulance, private NTV television reported.

 Overnight, a child was also freed in the town of Nizip, in Gaziantep, state-run Anadolu Agency reported, while a 32-year woman, was rescued from the ruins of a eight-story building in the city of Antakya.
 The woman, a teacher named Meltem, asked for tea as soon as she emerged, according to NTV.